SamBumgardner/Intro-To-Video-Game-Development/assignments/a3_basic_flixel_project.md

  11. Request review from others, students or professor.

- 12. After receiving some kind of review, merge.
+ 12. After receiving approval from the professor, merge.
 Make sure to update your local `main` branch to be caught up with the newly applied changes.

 After your changes are merged and your local repo's up-to-date, you're done!

+## Due Date
+Friday, 2/14/2022 @ 5:30 PM

+## Deliverables
+There's no external deliverable attached to this assignment.
+The act of opening a pull request is your submission.

+Let the professor know when your changes are ready for review via message in Discord or an email sent to bumgardner125@live.missouristate.edu

+## Grading Criteria
+Opening your pull request before the due date, addressing any comments or feedback on that pull request, then merging it within 2 days is worth a full 10 points.

+Points will be deducted for opening the pull request late (1 point lost each day) or for failing to address pull request review comments (1 point lost per day after the post-review 2-day grace period).

+Basically, open the PR before the due date and address any issues found promptly and you'll be fine.

-## Post-Exercise Recommendations
+## Post-Assignment Recommendations
 We're just barely scratching the surface of development here, most of our work is just getting used to the process of setting up a new project.